 - Which type and size system do you require to heat your size of home?

 But have you ever considered your furnace efficiency rating?
 Do you understand what it means?

 Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps calculate how much energy will be needed to heat your home and, in the long run, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.
+The furnace efficiency rating helps calculate how much energy will be needed to heat your home and, ultimately, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-Note that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in each home is different – some higher quality, some substandard, so the AFUE rating does not include this in their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+Note that this rating does not consider the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
+The duct work in every home is different – some higher quality, some substandard, so the AFUE rating does not include this in their rating.
+If you feel that your furnace or duct system is not energy efficient, give Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could possibly save each month.